EIG-Research/Retirement-data-summary-2024/README.md

 <h1>Who’s left out of America’s retirement savings system?</h1>

-This repository includes the data and necessary code to support EIG's analysis post on the state of retirement plan participation, access, and employer matching.
-You can find the post [here](https://eig.org/whos-left-out-of-americas-retirement-savings-system)
+This repository includes the data and necessary code to support EIG's analysis on the state of retirement plan participation, access, and employer matching.
+You can find the analysis on our website here [here](https://eig.org/whos-left-out-of-americas-retirement-savings-system).

 All links are current at the time of publication.